 (1861 - 1865), Bird's Point

-A Union earthwork protecting the terminus of the Cairo and Fulton Railroad near the old townsite of Ohio City.
-During the war much of the site eroded away by the Mississippi River, and the works were moved and enlarged several times.
+A Union infantry and artillery earthwork protecting the terminus of the Cairo and Fulton Railroad near the old townsite of Ohio City.
+The post surrounded the Bird Farm, and included a magazine, headquarters, hospital, guardhouse, and quartermaster stores.
+During the war much of the site was eroded away by the Mississippi River, and the works were moved and enlarged several times.
 Much of the original site has since eroded away again.

 (State Historic Site)